 1st of 5 women to testify at ex-NFL player’s rape trial

-VISTA, Calif.
-(AP) — The credibility of the first of five women expected to testify at the rape trial of former NFL player Kellen Winslow Jr. was called into question Tuesday after she testified she had been sober for 30 years and defense attorneys showed the judge she had been arrested 11 times for public intoxication since 2003.
+Winslow’s attorneys said the two had consensual sex and suggested she had a drinking problem.
+They said she has given inconsistent statements and lied to the jury about being sober for 30 years, pointing out that she has been arrested 11 times for public intoxication.

-The woman testified that Winslow, 35, had raped her after he picked her up hitchhiking in March of 2018 in Encinitas, north of San Diego.
+The woman, identified as Jane Doe 1, is the first of five accusers expected to take the stand.

-She is one of three women who told authorities they were raped by Winslow.
-Two others say he exposed himself or acted lewdly.
+Winslow is accused of raping three women and exposing himself to two others.
 All are expected to testify.

 “He threatened to kill me, and I really believed that he would have,” she testified.